NeuralDMD: Interpretable Neural Representation of Dynamics from Sparse and Noisy Measurements

+We review linear dynamical systems and Dynamic Mode Decomposition, which form the foundation of our approach.

+\paragraph{\textbf{Linear dynamical systems.}} We consider an autonomous linear dynamical system $I_{t+1}=A I_t$, where $A$ governs the temporal evolution of the system state.
+We assume $A$ to be constant in time (see \cite{Zhang2019} for non-constant A) and no external inputs act on the system, so the dynamics are fully described by the state evolution~\cite{Proctor2016, Proctor2018}.
+Such systems admit a modal decomposition in which the spatio-temporal field can be expressed as a low-rank superposition of spatial modes evolving in time,

+where $w_j(x,y)$ are spatial modes, $a_j(t)$ capture the temporal evolution, $b_j$ are coefficients determined by the initial state of the system, and $\Omega_j=\alpha_j+i\omega_j$ are complex spectral coefficients whose real and imaginary parts encode growth/decay rates and oscillation frequencies.
+Having established the modal form of a linear dynamical system, we now turn to Dynamic Mode Decomposition (DMD), which provides a practical framework for estimating the parameters $\{w_j,\Omega_j\}$ from observation.

-DMD is a data-driven approach for modeling dynamical systems.
-Early DMD algorithms model the system dynamics as a linear mapping between consecutive frames:
+\paragraph{\textbf{Dynamic Mode Decomposition (DMD).} DMD estimates the modal decomposition of a dynamical system directly from time-ordered observations.
+Classical DMD models the system dynamics as a linear mapping between consecutive states or frames,

-where $X$ is the data matrix whose columns are vectorized snapshots of the system at successive time steps.
-DMD extracts vector modes $w_j$ and spectrum $\Omega_j$ directly from the data using singular value decomposition (SVD) and eigendecomposition techniques~\cite{original_dmd,dmd_intro,dmd_book}, bypassing the need to explicitly construct $A$.
-Classical DMD is numerically efficient for small, low‑noise systems, but performance degrades significantly in the presence of noise, mild nonlinearities, or very large state dimensions—as is often the case in video reconstruction tasks.
+where $X$ is a data matrix whose columns are vectorized snapshots of the state at successive time steps.
+DMD estimates spatial modes $w_j$ and spectral coefficients $\Omega_j$ from the eigendecomposition of a low-rank approximation of $A$, computed using singular value decomposition (SVD)~\cite{original_dmd,dmd_intro,dmd_book}.
+While computationally efficient~\cite{salvador_jasin_2026_19311360}, classical DMD assumes direct access to densely observed system states.
+In many scientific imaging problems, however, the underlying state is never observed directly and must be reconstructed from indirect measurements.}